NEOTROPICAL RAINFOREST ECOLOGY

 The Field Course

-At each village, we will take some of the remainder of the first day following our drive to the site, to do an orientation hike through town to acquaint students with the location of markets and restaurants, post offices, medical facilities, and cultural and recreational opportunities for spare time pursuits.
-We will stay in safe and conveniently located local hotels (identified in a previous reconnaissance visit as the most suitable for the our group), in comfortable double or triple rooms, eat the hotel breakfast provided, buy market foods for "sack" lunches on the road, and take supper in the village restaurants in the evening, following our review/discussion session.
+At each city, we will take some of the remainder of the first day following our drive to the site, to do an orientation hike through town to acquaint students with the location of markets and restaurants, post offices, medical facilities, and cultural and recreational opportunities for spare time pursuits.
+We will stay in safe and conveniently located local hotels (identified in a previous reconnaissance visit as the most suitable for the our group), in comfortable double rooms, eat breakfast at the hotel (where available) or at nearby restaurants, buy market foods for "sack" lunches on the road, and take supper in the local restaurants in the evening, following our review/discussion session.
 Our ground transportation to daily study sites and between base camps will consist of rental cars; our within-study site and within-village transportation will be our own feet.

 A Typical Day: Day trips will depart at 8:00am immediately following breakfast, with short drives to nearby natural areas for the day's field studies (except where the lodgings are near a natural area), and then intensive in-the-field studies of the local stream or terrestrial biota (which may necessitate a mile or a few miles of intermittent hiking to reach different areas), stopping in the middle of the day to eat our "sack" lunch.
-We will return to our lodgings usually around 5:00-6:00pm and immediately following a brief break to clean up and grab an in-room snack, will conduct our 1-2 hour review/discussion session.
-Representative plants and algae will be observed further during the review/discussion session immediately following the day's field trip.
-We will review and share observations and events among the two teams, and pass around the algae and plants encountered, using field microscope and hand lens, and our identification manuals to review identifying features.
-At the end of the review session, we will press plants or prepare algal samples for voucher preservation, and preserve tissue samples for future genetic analysis.
-After the day's review/discussion session, we will disperse independently to hunt for supper in local restaurants (most restaurants don't open until 7-8pm anyway--Brazilians eat late!).
+We will return to our lodgings usually around 4:00-5:00pm and, immediately following a brief break to clean up and grab an in-room snack, we will conduct our 1-2 hour review/discussion session.
+We will review and share observations and events, and will pass around the algae and plants encountered, using Dr. Vis's field microscope and our hand lenses, and our identification manuals to review identifying features.
+At the end of the review session, we will press plants or prepare algal samples for voucher preservation, and preserve tissue samples of algae and/or violets for future genetic analysis.
+After the day's review/discussion session is over, we will disperse for supper at local restaurants (most restaurants don't open until 7-8pm anyway--the Guianese eat late!).
 Students will be encouraged to use evening time beyond meals to record significant field observations and personal reflections in their daily journal, and to purchase food for the next day's lunch "on the road".

-Field Activities: At each study area students will be broken into an aquatic ("Stream") Team to study and sample local stream reaches, and a terrestrial ("Scream") Team to study and sample terrestrial sites.
+Field Activities: At each study area students (if there are more than, say, 7-8) will be broken into an aquatic ("Stream") Team to study and sample local stream reaches, and a terrestrial ("Scream") Team to study and sample terrestrial sites.
 The Stream Team will take water chemistry measurements of important water quality indicators for suitable freshwater streams, evaluate the local biotic and human influences determining the ecology of the stream and its algae, and study the genera of freshwater algae in the region.
 Where red algae of the Batrachospermum group are encountered, the team will do quadrat-based population sampling for future laboratory genetic investigations.
-The "Scream" Team will make observations on community structure and life forms of vegetation present, discuss evolutionary adaptations to the local environment, and study characteristic woody and herbaceous genera and important Neotropical families.
-Where members of the Violaceae (violet family) are encountered, the team will take light availability measures, sample soils, describe the habitat, record associated genera near the violets, and do quadrat-based population sampling for future genetic studies.
+The "Scream" Team will make observations on community structure and life forms of vegetation present, discuss evolutionary adaptations to the local environment, study characteristic woody and herbaceous genera and important Neotropical families, and conduct vegetation sampling of families and genera using point-quarter transect vegetation characterization methods.
+Where members of the Violaceae (violet family) are encountered, the team will also take light availability measures, sample soils, describe the habitat, record associated genera near the violets, and do population sampling for future genetic studies.
 Global positioning systems (GPS units) will be used to obtain latitude, longitude and elevation for all collection sites.

 Course Demands: The field course is designed as an intensive immersion experience, and demands stamina, endurance, social skills and patience.
 We will study the algal and terrestrial plant life of the region for 12 or more hours per day and approximately 6 days per week, for 3 weeks.
 If you simply want a vacation, you will be very disappointed--don't bother to register for this course.
 But, if you want an intensive "Study Abroad" experience where you are a "foreigner", studying the terrestrial and aquatic life of a rich Neotropical area rarely visited by biologists, in a rigorous and hardcore group environment, this course is for you--to paraphrase someone else's motto, "it's the hardest course you'll ever love"!
 Eating well and properly, getting plenty of sleep, and generally taking good care of ourselves is essential, both for the benefit of the individuals and for the group as a whole.

-Travel Issues: We all must approach the travel experience with an open mind and a willingness to assimilate as much as possible into the local culture while we are in Brazil.
-We should dress and act appropriately for the region--not for a "casual" day at the beach in northern Ohio, or for a weekend vacation.
-Both the instructors and the students will represent Ohio University to the people of Brazil, and we are called upon to behave in ways appropriate to "ambassadors" from another country.
-Piercing jewelry and very scanty clothing (including halter tops) are discouraged and may invoke considerable attention of the undesired kind (think "assimilation").
-Sandals and short pants are fine for days off, but will not be suitable or safe for field work.
+Travel Issues: We all must approach the travel experience with an open mind and a willingness to assimilate as much as possible into the local culture while we are in French Guiana.
+We should dress and act appropriately for the region--not for a "casual" day at the beach in northern Ohio (unless you're on your day off, going to the beach near the coast), or for a weekend vacation.
+Both the instructors and the students will represent Ohio University to the people of French Guiana, and we are called upon to behave in ways appropriate to "ambassadors" from another country.
+Piercing jewelry and very scanty clothing (including halter tops) are discouraged and may invoke considerable attention of the undesired kind (think "assimilation", not "humiliation").
+As with Parisian peoples, or those of French-speaking territories, one's clothing conveys one's personal pride and status.
+The Guianese dress well and fashionably for city life (even for an ecuatorial tropical region!).
+In addition, sandals and short pants are fine for days off or for evening wear after we return from field work, but these will be entirely unsuitable and even downright unsafe for field attire.
+Protection from the intense sun, from mosquitoes (which could conceivably carry malaria), against snakes of various kinds and thorny plants or rash-inducing plants, is important to consider when packing for the trip.

-Main meals such as lunches or suppers are partly traditional "Latin American" fare (some rice or a potato-substitute, meat, salad or vegetable) but with more seafood available; Asian and Italian cuisine is pretty common in larger towns, too.
-If you are vegan or more strictly vegetarian, you will have an extremely difficult time obtaining adequate nutrition, and we urge you to consider "relaxing" your strict diet to include at least some poultry, seafood or dairy products in order to gain adequate nutrition.
+Main meals such as lunches or suppers are, at least in Cayenne and certain portions of other cities, commonly French cosmopolitan fare which you might expect to see on the streets of Paris (crepes are fun and commonly encountered), but seafood is common and reasonably inexpensive so near the coast; Caribbean, Indonesian and Vietnamese cuisine is also pretty common.
+If you are vegan or more strictly vegetarian, you will have an extremely difficult time obtaining adequate nutrition, and you must prepare to "relax" your strict diet to include at least some poultry, seafood or dairy products in order to gain adequate nutrition.

-The climate will be moderate to very warm, as the time of year will be southeastern Brazil's spring/summer (they're nearly as far south of the Equator as Athens is to the north!).
+The climate will be very warm to hot, as the southern end of French Guiana is bisected by the equator.
 You will be most comfortable most of the time in light clothing, but long-sleeved shirts and long-legged pants are best for field work, to keep off insects and strong sun.
 You will be grateful for a rain poncho, portable umbrella or rain suit during frequent late afternoon showers.
-Finally, one or two sweatshirts or sweaters plus a windbreaker or light jacket are essential, as it gets surprisingly chilly in the mountains (the middle third of the trip) during evenings and, especially, in the early mornings.
+Finally, one or two sweatshirts or a windbreaker would be wise to bring, in the uncommon event that evening temperatures fall a bit (after a week of very high daytime temperatures, even an evening in the high 70s with a stiff ocean breeze feels cool!).

 Field Course Itinerary and Content: